Please wait while the page is loading...

 K&L Gates boasts some 300 lawyers in Australia, including those handling intellectual property and related matters.
 Jonathan Feder leads the firm’s Australia IP group from Melbourne, where he brings experience in a broad range of legal areas relating to IP, including registration of trademarks and designs, trademark and design enforcement, copyright protection, trade protection and licensing.
 Feder and his team have acted for clients in numerous leading IP cases in the Federal Court of Australia, including Elwood Clothing v.
 Cotton On Clothing, Seafolly v.
 City Beach and numerous cases for the G-Star group of companies.
 In 2022, the firm did trademark prosecution work for health food company Sanitarium, Cricket Australia, Australian Football League and the National Basketball League, among other IP-related work.
 In the same year, the firm filed 429 Australian trademarks and over 921 trademarks globally.
 More than half of the firm’s global IP lawyers are registered to practice before the U.S. Patent and Trademark Office.
 In 2021, K&L Gates launched the K&L Gates IP Agency, a Chinese trademark agency which now allows the firm to file and prosecute trademark applications directly with the China National Intellectual Property Administration.

-Global law firm Kennedys has offices in Sydney, Melbourne and Perth.
+Global law firm Kennedys has offices in Brisbane, Sydney, Melbourne and Perth.
 While the firm is perhaps best-known for its insurance work, it is also strong in dispute resolution and advisory services.
 In May 2022, Nicholas Blackmore was promoted to partner in the firm’s Melbourne office, where his practice covers data privacy, cyber insurance, general commercial and corporate, and technology.
-He is also practice group leader of the Kennedys IT & Privacy practice in Hong Kong, where he advises clients on data privacy, cyber risk, technology and intellectual property.
+He also leads Kennedys’ APAC cyber risk group and works with clients from the firm’s Hong Kong office.

 Keypoint is a full-service national law firm with specialized IP, data protection and privacy, franchising and retailing, music and technology practices.
 In 2023, UK music lawyer Nick Weaser joined the firm in Melbourne; he advises a diverse range of artists, producers, songwriters and managers and has extensive experience representing clients in the Australian music industry, as well as in the UK, Europe and the United States.
 Kate Hynes also joined the firm as consulting principal in Brisbane; she is a corporate and commercial lawyer with a niche in film, television and digital games.
 Hynes previously led the legal, business affairs and corporate regulatory function for Hoodlum, an Emmy and BAFTA award-winning film and television production company.

-NewLaw firm Law Squared has launched its dedicated Privacy + Cyber practice group and the opening of its first New Zealand office.
+New Law firm Law Squared has launched its dedicated Privacy + Cyber practice group and the opening of its first New Zealand office.
 The move solidifies the firm’s reputation for bridging the gap between legal expertise and commercial impact.
-Joining the team are recent Law Squared appointees Jon Crass, a former privacy lawyer at Sparke Helmore, and James Cole, former head of Cyber Product at cyberSuite, and existing Law Squared privacy and commercial lawyer Katherine Boyles.
-The Law Squared Privacy + Cyber practice group will provide Australian, UK and New Zealand clients with end-to-end privacy and cyber risk management support, including risk identification, breach assessment and notification, incident response planning and management, post-incident review and remediation and cyber insurance coverage.
+The Law Squared Privacy + Cyber practice group provides Australian, UK and New Zealand clients with end-to-end privacy and cyber risk management support, including risk identification, breach assessment and notification, incident response planning and management, post-incident review and remediation and cyber insurance coverage.
 The firm expanded into the UK in July 2022.

 Established in 1905, Macpherson Kelley is a full-service law firm with offices in Brisbane, Dandenong, Melbourne and Sydney.
 Its IP practice is strengthened by a team of award-winning lawyers who deliver services in the areas of licensing, application, counterfeit goods, confidential information and trade secrets, international protection, IP ownership consolidation and transfer, IP reviews and audits, plant breeders rights, IT advice and others.
+The firm successfully defended Sitro Group Australia and Turner Leisure Products against Dometic Sweden AB’s attempt to remove two KAMPA trademarks which were registered by the clients in 2010.
+KAMPA is a trademark of Dometic whose opposition to the non-use applications commenced in 2020.
+On November 22, 2023, a decision was issued, with only some individual class items removed.
+Dometic withdrew its other KAMPA applications TM 2137356, 2155979, 2157053.

 Maddocks is an independent Australian firm that works closely with corporations, businesses and governments throughout Australia and internationally from offices in Canberra, Melbourne and Sydney.
 The firm is noted for its cyber and data resilience work; it also has a strong TMT team, which provides advice in complex technology contracting, including IT and business process outsourcing; telecommunications regulation and commercial matters; and content creation and distribution.
 Brendan Coady has more than two decades’ experience as a commercial lawyer; his practice focuses on IP, technology and telecommunications; he also advises on competition and consumer law.

-McCullough Robertson is a full service, independent Australian law firm with a team of specialist lawyers, associates and paralegals lending a commercial approach to trademark prosecution, advice and enforcement.
+McCullough Robertson is a full-service, independent Australian law firm with a team of specialist lawyers, associates and paralegals lending a commercial approach to trademark prosecution, advice and enforcement.
 The lawyers boast of extensive experience in information technology and e-commerce transactions under their belt.
 These include software licensing, support and maintenance agreements, provision of design and consultancy services, systems integration, outsourcing, distribution agreements, website design and hosting agreements, website rules, web advertising agreements, data management and privacy issues.
 With more than 4,000 trademarks under management worldwide, the firm has a wealth of experience in both Australian and international filings.
 The firm prides itself on holistic approach, providing innovative and practical solutions that includes ongoing assistance in relation to portfolio management, enforcement and protection.
 Among these innovative solutions is the firm’s specialized IP docketing system which ensures clients that their brands, maintenance and enforcement matters are effectively and efficiently managed.
 Belinda Breakspear, who heads up the firm’s IP practice is a key contact.

 Media Art Lawyers has been in operation for over 20 years, providing practical and commercial legal advice to clients in the entertainment, media and creative spaces including talents, startups and multinationals.
 Its intellectual property services cover the following: copyright, trademark, trademark and design searches, applications, oppositions, registrations and certification, transfer, licensing and protection among others.
 Principal partner is Stephen King who practices in all facets of commercial and entertainment law; with a particular focus on music.
 The firm, the largest boutique entertainment law firm in Australasia, has set up a new office in Brisbane in addition to those in in Melbourne, Sydney and Auckland.
 Marcus Walkom, who was made partner at the firm in late 2021, will lead the new office.
 Walkom has experience in entertainment and commercial law and as a litigator has practiced in Australia and the United Kingdom.

 Based in Brisbane, Michael Buck IP is a patent and trademark attorney firm with an IP practice that dates back to 1994.
 Its client base is made up of local and international companies, startups, individual inventors, educational institutions and research bodies from around the globe.
 The firm counts among its services the preparation of patent applications for highly technical inventions.
 The firm also specializes in registered designs.
 Its leading practitioners are Geraldine Rimmer, who was elevated to principal in July 2021, for trademarks and Andy Mukherji and Michael Buck for patents.
 Rimmer is experienced in contentious areas such as oppositions and dispute resolution and handling hearings before the Australian Trade Marks Office.
+The firm successfully acted on behalf of HABITEC in HABITEC v.
+HABITECH where the former successfully opposed HABITECH in the field of environmental items such as nesting boxes for animals.
+The matter went through all evidentiary stages and to hearing, with a successful outcome for HABITEC.

 Leading national law firm Mills Oakley in 2019 launched an IP practice in Melbourne with the hire of Steven Wulff, who specializes in strategic IP protection and counseling startups and tech firms.
 Wulff has since left the firm to launch his own boutique, but he leaves behind a strong IP practice covering a wide range of issues with focus on patents, copyright, trademarks, breach of confidence, Australian Consumer Law issues and IP licensing.
 In particular, the firm delivers services in trademark filing, brand protection and portfolio management; patent, trademark, copyright and trade secret litigation; oppositions and hearings; IP commercialization, licensing and acquisition/disposal, among others.
 Lisa Egan, who has specialized in IP law for more than 20 years, has joined the firm in Melbourne as a partner.

-Norton Rose Fulbright has an IP team of more than 50 professionals spread across offices in Sydney, Melbourne, Perth, Canberra and Brisbane.
+Norton Rose Fulbright has an IP team of more than 50 professionals spread across offices in Brisbane, Sydney, Melbourne, Perth, Canberra and Brisbane.
 Its clients include major brands and smaller companies from the hospitality and travel, financial institutions, banking, insurance, food technology, pharmaceuticals and life sciences, information technology, entertainment and broadcasting sectors.
 Former global head of IP Frances Drummond has joined Deloitte in Sydney as a principal in its IP advisory practice.

 Karen Hayne has left Addisons to open her own boutique, Omoi IP.
 The firm takes its name from Omoikane, a Japanese Shinto god of wisdom and intelligence, qualities Hayne possesses in spades.
 Hayne also has more than 25 years of experience acting for some of the world’s best-known brand names, as well as Australian businesses ranging from startups to iconic, established brands.
 The firm has launched with offerings including trademarks, IP disputes and enforcement, anti-counterfeiting and customs work, domain names, designs and training, including in-house IP management.
+The firm is acting on behalf of Virgin Enterprises Limited for trademark filings, oppositions and prosecution issues and various infringement matters, among several other clients.

-Phillips Ormonde Fitzpatrick has offices in Melbourne, Sydney, Geelong and Adelaide.
+Phillips Ormonde Fitzpatrick has offices in Melbourne, Sydney, Geelong, Hobart and Adelaide.
 The POF Group includes three entities: a patent and trademark attorney firm, an in-house law firm focusing on litigation and IP agreements, and a specialist investigations company.
 Its services cover patents, trademarks, designs, copyright, plant breeder’s rights, IP commercialization, IP research and IP portfolio management.
 Its 23-plus partners help manage client’s portfolios across Australia, New Zealand, Papua New Guinea, Vanuatu and Southeast Asia.

 Pizzeys, part of the IPH Limited group, operates in Australia, New Zealand and Singapore.
 Several of its attorneys boast of multi-jurisdictional qualifications and expertise as well as years of experience working at IP Australia, the Australian Patent and Trade Mark Office – either in executive positions or as patent examiners.
 One of them is principal Lars Koch in Canberra, who has experience as deputy commissioner of patents at the Australian Patent Office, as well as Supervising Examiner of Patents and Director of Patent Training at the office.